 [Silent time for reflection and some gentle, deep breathing]

-Take some time to reflect (in your Journal, in your thoughts) on the words of Ralph Waldo Emerson: “Our greatest glory is not in never failing, but in rising up every time we fail” (first attributed to Confucius who wrote “Our greatest glory is not in never falling down, but in getting up every time we do”
+Take some time to reflect (in your Journal, in your thoughts) on these words: “Our greatest glory is not in never failing, but in rising up every time we fail” (first attributed to Confucius who wrote “Our greatest glory is not in never falling down, but in getting up every time we do.”
+(Ralph Waldo Emerson.

-… and on the words ascribed to Buddha: “You, yourself, as much as anybody in the entire universe, deserve your love and affection”
+“You, yourself, as much as anybody in the entire universe, deserve your love and affection.” (ascribed to Buddha)

-… and the words of Claude Bristol: “It’s the repetition of affirmations that leads to belief.
+… “It’s the repetition of affirmations that leads to belief.
 Once that belief becomes a deep conviction, things begin to happen.”
+(Claude Bristol)

 [Give yourself a silent time of reflection and some gentle, deep breathing]

-Bring this ritual to a conclusion by saying: “So be it.
-Amen. (“Amen” simply means “So be it.”
-There really is no religious connection unless the speaker has such an intention.)
+Bring this ritual to a conclusion by saying: “So be it – Amen. (“Amen” simply means “So be it.”)
+Btw, there is no religious connection unless the speaker has such an intention.

-If prayer is something that brings you comfort, you might want to say the following aloud or in the silence of your heart at times when the darkness that comes with grief – or the darkness you experience while others are celebrating at a particular time of the year (Hanukkah, Christmas, Winter Solstice) – is difficult to bear (if not, skip to the bottom):
+If prayer is something that brings you comfort, you might want to say the following aloud (or in the silence of your heart) at times when the darkness that comes with grief or the darkness you experience while others are celebrating at a particular time of the year (Hanukkah, Christmas, Winter Solstice, Kwaanza) is difficult to bear (if not, skip to the bottom):

-God / Creator / Holy One (whichever is most appropriate for you to use), I come to you at this time, with the pain inside me.
+“God / Creator / Holy One / Compassionate One / Great Healer (whatever is most appropriate for you to use), I come to you at this time, with the pain inside me.
 As the nights grow longer, so has the darkness wrapped itself around my heart.
-In this season of our longest nights, I offer you the pain in my heart, the trauma of loss that I cannot put into words.
+I offer you the pain in my heart, the trauma of loss that I cannot put into words.